NautilusTrader

 • MessagePack (msgpack)

-The msgpack encoding is used by default as it offers the most optimal serialization and memory performance.
-We recommend using json encoding for human readability when performance is not a primary concern.
+The json encoding is used by default for human readability and interoperability.
+Use msgpack when payload size and serialization performance are a primary concern.

 Timestamp formatting

 By default timestamps are formatted as UNIX epoch nanosecond integers.
-Alternatively you can configure ISO 8601 string formatting by setting the timestamps_as_iso8601 to True.
+Alternatively you can configure ISO 8601 string formatting by setting timestamps_as_iso8601 to true.

 Message stream keys